World’s Best Young Golfers Driving To Scotland

 Monday, April 2nd, 2012

 on behalf of U.S. Kids Golf European Championship

 Surging interest from competitors is set to make this year’s U.S. Kids Golf European Championship – Europe’s premier junior tournament – the biggest yet.

 Record numbers of world’s best junior golfers are expected to travel to Scotland for the four-day tournament, which is held across five historic East Lothian links courses.

-Organised by the U.S. Kids Golf Foundation – which provides opportunities for children across the world to learn and play golf and to forge new friendships – the competition will see players as young as six years old challenging for the European Champion titles in various age group.
+Organised by the U.S. Kids Golf Foundation – which provides opportunities for children across the world to learn how to swing a golf club, play golf and to forge new friendships – the competition will see players as young as six years old challenging for the European Champion titles in various age group.

 Dan Van Horn, President and founder of U.S. Kids Golf, said: “Since our inaugural event in 2008, the European Championship has continued to grow in strength and is a main highlight of the junior golf calendar.

 “An indication of its growing popularity is the fact that entrants are already 150 up on last year.
 If that level of interest continues – and we hope other young golfers will want to ensure they are part of this great event – we will be on course for record year; with competitors numbering way in excess of 500.

 “That’s a tribute the strength of the relationships with have formed with our East Lothian partner clubs which allows us to create a superb, quality tournament.”